TioSeuss/jesus_site/wp-content/plugins/image-hover-effects-ultimate/readme.txt

 > + Download the plugin image-hover-effects-ultimate.zip from WordPress Plugin Directory.
 > + Unzip the zip file and extract the plugin folder named <strong>image-hover-effects-ultimate.zip
 > + Left that plugin folder into your wp-content/plugins folder.
-> + Go and refresh your WordPress administration panels and from the menu bar click on Plugins.
+> + Go and refresh your Wordpress administration panels and from the menu bar click on Plugins.
 > + Now you may see your plug-in listed under inactive plug-in tab.
 > + Click active to turn your wordpress plugin on.